 Whereas a SATA III connection offers a maximum speed of up to 750 MBps, a PCI Express lane delivers speeds of up to 985 MBps.
 NVMe disks use 8 PCI Express lanes for communication, or up to 2.8 GB/s read speed (for an Intel DC P3700 disk).

-PCI Express delivers a significant increase in read/write performance, and, therefore, the number of read/write operations per second (IOPS).
+PCI Express delivers a significant improvement in read/write performance, thus increasing the number of read/write operations per second (IOPS).
 For example, an Intel DC P3700 disk offers up to 460,000 read IOPS.
 Latency is around 20 us, compared to 5 ms for a traditional SSD disk.

-The improvement in read/write speed reduce the response time of websites which need a lot of disk access.
+The improvement in read/write speed reduces the page loading time for websites that need a lot of disk access.